“Produce 101” Alumni: Where Are They Now?

 Lim Young Min (No. 15), Kim Dong Hyun (No. 28)

 Lim Young Min and Kim Dong Hyun officially debuted in September last year as project duo MXM, presumably until Woo Jin and Dae Hwi finish their Wanna One promotions.
 They also recently teamed up with Sewoon and Lee Gwang Hyun to form project group YDPP, and enjoyed a short promotional period with their fun and youthful single, “Love It Live It.”
 The duo is now back promoting as MXM, having just released their first studio album, “More Than Ever,” with both members participating in songwriting and composing.
 Check out the colorful MV for their title track “YA YA YA” here.

 Ahn Hyeong Seop (No. 16) and Lee Eui Woong (No. 23)

 The Yuehua Entertainment duo teamed up to form HyungseopXEuiwoong, and debuted November last year with the single “It Will Be Good.”
-They also released a mini album earlier this year, with youthful sounding title track “Love Tint.”
-Hyeong Seop has also been stretching his acting chops, having teamed up with Yoo Seon Ho, and Apink’s Namjoo in web drama “Rebel Detectives” last year.
+They also released a mini-album earlier this year, with the youthful sounding title track “Love Tint.”
+Hyeong Seop has also been stretching his acting chops, having teamed up with Yoo Seon Ho, and Apink’s Namjoo in the web drama “Rebel Detectives” last year.
 They reunited again this year for time-traveling themed “Rebel Detectives 2,” which is slated to air later in September.

 Yoo Seon Ho (No. 17)